 - On the positive side, the data continues to indicate an awareness of financial aid resources.
-Half of the ninth graders in the Class of 2020 surveyed agreed or strongly agreed with the statement "There are a variety of financial aid resources to help me pay for college".
-Just over 16% of the students surveyed named one of the four types of financial aid, the second highest total since starting this survey.
-(Graphs 9k and 9l) - Finally, nearly 79% of the ninth graders agreed or strongly agreed with the statement "I have spent time thinking about future careers".
+Over half of the ninth graders in the Class of 2021 surveyed agreed or strongly agreed with the statement "There are a variety of financial aid resources to help me pay for college".
+26.3% of the students surveyed named one of the four types of financial aid, the highest total since starting this survey.
+(Graphs 9k and 9l) - Finally, 76.1% of the ninth graders agreed or strongly agreed with the statement "I have spent time thinking about future careers".
 (Graph 9p)